Vyral/victor-nino/_posts/2020-02-07-filing-for-a-homestead-exemption-in-texas.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Lone Star State homebuyers need to know about property taxes and the homestead exemption.
+Here are a few key points to hold onto.</em></p>

 So you’re either in the process of buying a home or you’ve already completed your purchase.
 No matter the case, here’s what you need to know about the homestead exemption in the state of Texas.

 **How do you qualify for the homestead exemption?&nbsp;**